RN-BS Curriculum Overview

-You will complete two meaningful faculty mentored clinically based projects in lab courses designed to positively impact health care in your community and processes or procedures within your workplace.
+Focused project courses are designed to positively impact health care as it relates to policies, processes, and or procedures.
 These projects will allow you to demonstrate your understanding of community and population health and apply leadership skills that are important for your nursing career and continued academic progression.

 Every student earning a bachelor of science degree from Boise State completes an innovative capstone course that emphasizes inter-professional collaboration among health care professionals.

-The RN-BS requires completion of one elective credit.
-Options include RN-NURS 306, a second NURS-RN 430 course, NURS-RN 434, or an independent study course (NURS-RN 496).
+The RN-BS requires the completion of one elective credit.
+Options include a second NURS-RN 430 course, NURS-RN 434, or an independent study course (NURS-RN 496).